-Ball, a Democrat, was the representative for Texas's 8th congressional district from 1903 to 1905.
+Ball was the representative for Texas’s 8th congressional district and was a Democrat.
+He served from 1903 to 1905.

 From Mar 1897 to Nov 1903, Ball missed 136 of 517 roll call votes, which is 26.3%.
 This is on par with the median of 29.3% among the lifetime records of representatives serving in Nov 1903.
 The chart below reports missed votes over time.